bocchino/ParAbs/FSharp/Scripts/README.md

 ----------------

 This program is a general-purpose tool for translating command-line arguments, e.g. from Unix to Windows form and vice versa.
-Say you write a makefile that invokes command C with arguments A1 ...
-An, and the windows version of C (call it Cw) wants arguments A1w ...
-Anw.
-Suppose you also have a utility T that will translate one argument for you.
-Then using this tool you can say

-`python translateargs.py Cw T A1 ...
-An`

-and the effect should be the same as if you had said

-`Cw A1w ...
-Anw`

-The only catch is that because of command-line parsing issues, you don't write spaces when invoking either Cw or T; instead you write

-`::`

-*Example:* If your makefile says $(FSHARPC) A1 ...
+**Example:** If your makefile says $(FSHARPC) A1 ...
 An, where setting FSHARPC=fsharpc works on Unix, then on windows (inside Cygwin) you could set FSHARPC to